Alison coordinates the work of the Childhood Bereavement Network (CBN) and the National Bereavement Alliance (NBA).

-Alison’s work can involve signposting a widowed parent to their local support service, writing a speech for a parliamentarian, advising a local service about how to demonstrate the difference they make, or planning a training seminar for CBN’s members.
+Alison’s work can involve signposting a widowed parent to their local support service, writing a speech for a parliamentarian, advising a local service about how to demonstrate the difference they make, or planning a training seminar for CBN’s members – organisations supporting bereaved children across the UK.

-Alison is currently part-way through a PhD, which is closely related to her work.
+Alison is currently part-way through a PhD.
+In 2021 she was awarded an MBE for her work.

-“I want my work to help children learn to live with their mum, dad, brother or sister’s death and go on to lead a fulfilling life.
+“I want my work to help children learn to live with the death of their mum, dad, brother, sister or someone else important, and go on to lead a fulfilling life.
 I’m constantly impressed by our members’ willingness to share ideas and collaborate, support those setting up new services in areas with little provision, and to come together to make things better for bereaved children and their families.”